OpendataCH/OpenParlDataCH/README.md

 * Collaborators create the open standard
 * Supporters...

 Send us a message if you want to join our mission!
+Contribute to this document by creating a pull request.